alexzhangs/aws-cfn-vpn/README.md

 There are 2 classic deployment methods:

-1. Deploy a single stack with everything inside, including shadowsocks-manager, Shadosocks node, and L2TPD.
+1. Deploy a single stack with everything inside, including shadowsocks-manager, Shadowsocks node, and L2TPD.
 This method is not recommended, the shadowsocks-manager will be unreachable once the node's network goes wrong.
 There's a sample config file `sample-00-sandbox.conf` for this.